Jaison Muvhevhi, Alleged Hwedza Murderer - Pindula

 - Detective Constable Mugova - was shot on 13 January in the company of Maxwell Hove and other officers.
 He was injured and hospitalised.

-- Crispen Mubvana Kanerusine (aged 62) - a self-styled prophet and leader of a Mapostori sect, Mubvana was shot and killed by Muvhevhi on 13 January 2023 at his church gathering Mubvana and died immediately.
+- Crispen Mubvana - a self-styled prophet and leader of a Mapostori sect, Mubvana was shot and killed by Muvhevhi on 13 January 2023 at his church gathering Mubvana and died immediately.